sgougi/play21-origami-plugin/README.md

 ======
 * Object-Graph-Mapping of annotated model classes based on Object Oriented Inheritance([src](http://goo.gl/tCAhS))

-* Supports for both the embedded OrientDB and the remote OrientDB
+* Supports for both the embedded OrientDB and remote OrientDB

 * Supports for both  **Java** and **Scala** project